DrDeke/dte_plan_analyzer/README.md

 * Taxes, fees, surcharges, and credits not mentioned on the rate sheet are not accounted for by this script.
 * Fixed monthly service charges are not accounted for by this script.
 * Dollar and kWh amounts are truncated to integers near the end of the script (after all the accumulation has occurred).

+# Known Bugs/Limitations/Caveats
+* The 17 kWh/day tiering logic for the D1 standard plan is only computed to an hourly basis here.
+On actual DTE bills, the 17 kWh threshold is exact.

 # Example
     $ ./calc.pl